Burn Injury Lawyer

 Did You Suffer A Serious Burn Injury?

 If your injuries were caused by someone else’s actions, you may be able to file a lawsuit to fight for the compensation you need to cover any damages or medical bills you may have incurred.
-At Fleming, Nolen & Jez, our Houston personal injury attorneys have decades of experienced handling these types of cases, and through our efforts have recovered more than $4 billion in verdicts and settlements for our clients.
+At Fleming, Nolen & Jez, our burn injury attorneys have decades of experience handling these types of cases, and through our efforts, we have successfully recovered more in verdicts and damage settlements for our clients.
 Contact us today to tell us all about your situation and begin preparing for the future.

 What Kind Of Damage Can A Serious Burn Do?